 In this paper, we use types for ensuring that programs involving streams are well-behaved.
 We extend pure type systems with a type constructor for streams, a modal operator next and a fixed point operator for expressing corecursion.
 This extension is called Pure Type Systems with Corecursion (CoPTS).
 The typed lambda calculus for reactive programs defined by Krishnaswami and Benton can be obtained as a CoPTS.
 CoPTS's allow us to study a wide range of typed lambda calculi extended with corecursion using only one framework.
 In particular, we study this extension for the calculus of constructions which is the underlying formal language of Coq.
 We use the machinery of infinitary rewriting and formalize the idea of well-behaved programs using the concept of infinitary normalization.
-We study the properties of infinitary weak and strong normalization for CoPTS's.
 The set of finite and infinite terms is defined as a metric completion.
-We shed new light on the meaning of the modal operator by connecting the modality with the depth used to define the metric.
-This connection is the key to the proofs of infinitary weak and strong normalization.
+We establish a precise connection between the modal operator $(\bullet A)$ and the metric at a syntactic level by relating a variable of type $(\bullet A)$ with the depth of all its occurrences in a term.
+This syntactic connection between the modal operator and the depth is the key to the proofs of infinitary weak and strong normalization.